NicolaiJessica/TrasncriptomeAnalysis/README.md

 * p <0.05: data is non-normal distributed
 * p ≥0.05: data is normal distributed

-For testing >5000 data points per column for normal distribution, the ad.test within the Nortest Packet can be used.
+For testing >5000 data points per column for normal distribution, the ad.test within the Nortest package can be used.

 ### Testing for equal variance
 For testing the data for equal variance, the var.test can be used: